felixge/depmake/Readme.md

 # depmake

-depmake is a collection of bash functions and conventions for creating applications that can bundle all their code and dependencies inside a tar file.
+depmake is a collection of bash functions and conventions for creating applications that can bundle all their code and dependencies inside a simple tar file that be extracted and used to run your app on any system (of the same kernel / architecture).

 depmake has a certain overlap with tools such as [chef][] and [puppet][], but is much more focused and simple (~500 lines of bash).